 - Ms Nieves Murray, Member, CEO, Suicide Prevention Australia

 - Ms Nicky Bath, Member, CEO, LGBTIQ+ Health Australia

 - Associate Professor Jo Robinson, Member, Head Suicide Prevention Research, Orygen

 - Ms Leilani Darwin, Member, Centre of Best Practice for Aboriginal and Torres Strait Islander Suicide Prevention

 EAG meetings to date

-The Expert Advisory Group has met quarterly between November 2019 and October 2021 and has committed to support this work through to July 2022.
+The Expert Advisory Group has met quarterly between November 2019 and July 2023.